jobinjohnym84/Ether_EXP/README.md

 3. Buy some ethers, as I mentioned you dont need to pay anything as long as you are using Ropsten Test Network.
 4. Write your logic or contract using an IDE.
 I have used - https://remix.ethereum.org
 5. Compile and Publish your smart contract via Remix IDE.
-6. YOu will get the Smart contract address and ABI after the deployment
+6. You will get the Smart contract address and ABI after the deployment
-7. Create the HTML page and use the Web3 JS library.
+7. Create the HTML page and use the Web3JS library.
 8. Use the Contract Address and the ABI and Function names as per the contract.
 You have completed the development by now
 9. Create a Virtual Directory in IIS
 10. MOve the HTML file and necessary JS files there.